CorruptedAddress/Fearsome/README.md

   It literally blocks almost every ransomware sample I've tried on MalwareBazaar and VX-Underground!

   It destroys most common and powerful ransomwares such as **LockBit**, **Akira**, **Conti**, **Sodinokibi**, **BlackByte** and so on... without any signature detection!
-  So Fearsome combats-back when EDR / AV solution is not enough to detect newly and specially crafted ransomwares which evades EDR / AV software.
+  So Fearsome combats-back when EDR / AV solution is not enough to detect newly and specially crafted ransomwares which targets enterprise.
   Detection is not only limited with new ransomwares, but classic old ones such as **WannaCry** and so on!

   In the source-code, I'll provide a zip file with the *infected* as password.